 The Chinese government’s recent updates regarding animal testing for cosmetics in late 2021 allow animal testing exemptions if the products meet certain conditions.

 However, La Roche Posay doesn’t seem to have taken any actions toward successfully getting exempted from animal testing requirements.
-This means that, for the time being, La Roch Posay is still not cruelty-free in 2023.
+This means that La Roch Posay is still not cruelty-free this year.

-La Roche Posay was established by a French pharmacist back in 1975, but the company’s unique approach and wide range of skincare formulas allow it to quickly become one of the most popular brands in the dermatology skin care sector.
+La Roche Posay was established by a French pharmacist back in 1975.
+Still, the company’s unique approach and wide range of skincare formulas allow it to quickly become one of the most popular brands in the dermatology skin care sector.

 In 2018, the company was acquired by another French cosmetics and dermatology products giant L’Oreal, so the company’s headquarters and production facilities remain in France.